Opinion | What’s a Liz Cheney to do?

 She also understands the need for a “a massive criminal investigation” so that we will know “exactly what the president was doing … [and] whether the tweet he sent out calling Vice President Pence a coward while the attack was underway … was a premeditated effort to provoke violence.”
 But her party wants to “move on.”
 Her party thinks it is divisive to determine responsibility.

-It is hard to imagine how she is going to coexist with cranks, anti-Semites and conspiracy nuts who pine for another Trump term.
-She perhaps should have run for the Senate seat Sen. Cynthia M. Lummis (R-Wyo.) now holds, a seat that would at least have given her a critical mass of decent, rational colleagues.
+It is hard to imagine how she is going to coexist with cranks, anti-Semites and conspiracy nuts who seek another Trump term.
+Perhaps she should have run for the Senate seat Cynthia M. Lummis (R-Wyo.) now occupies, which would at least have given her some decent, rational colleagues.
 Maybe, like Toomey, she’ll depart for her home state after this term.
-She still could keep her seat, but maybe it is time to acknowledge that the Republican Party is not the Party of the Lincoln, but of Greene, House Minority Leader Kevin McCarthy (Calif.), Sen. Ron Johnson (Wis.) and the rest.

-Just maybe it is time to break out from a deranged party, temporarily denying it the hope of a governing majority, to replace it with something fitting the legacy of Lincoln, Ronald Reagan and Teddy Roosevelt.
+Maybe, if she decides to remain in her seat, it is time to acknowledge that the GOP is not the Party of the Lincoln, but of Greene, House Minority Leader Kevin McCarthy (Calif.), Sen. Ron Johnson (Wis.) and the rest.
+Maybe it is time to break out from a deranged party and replace it with something fitting the legacy of Lincoln, Ronald Reagan and Teddy Roosevelt.

-Cheney is right that a massive investigation must root out the violent insurrectionists and those who aided and abetted them.
-If Democrats, Independents and ex-Republicans deny the GOP the lifeblood of politics — money — and drum out as many as Republicans as possible in 2022 and 2024, there may then be room for an alternative party, a real second party, that Cheney, Toomey, Sen. Mitt Romney (R-Utah), Rep. Adam Kinzinger (R-Ill.), a number of GOP governors and other principled, serious people can inhabit.
+Cheney is right that a massive investigation must root out violent insurrectionists and those who aided them.
+If Democrats, independents and ex-Republicans deny the GOP the lifeblood of politics — money — and drum out as many Republicans as possible in 2022 and 2024, there may then be room for an alternative party, a real second party, that Cheney, Toomey, Sen. Mitt Romney (R-Utah), Rep. Adam Kinzinger (R-Ill.), a number of GOP governors and other principled, serious people can inhabit.

 For now, however, it is best to shrink and vanquish a party that opposes reason and democracy.
 Cheney said it herself: The person they still revere is a threat to the republic.

-Tapper had it right when he concluded, “It turns out when a major political party coddles and enables and supports public figures who lie rapaciously and incessantly and also tolerate threats against those who challenge those lies, that storm of lies and indecency is strengthened and unleashed and it cannot be controlled.”
+Tapper had it right when he said before the attack on the Capitol, “It turns out when a major political party coddles and enables and supports public figures who lie rapaciously and incessantly and also tolerate threats against those who challenge those lies, that storm of lies and indecency is strengthened and unleashed and it cannot be controlled.”
 His conclusion: “If there’s no effort at accountability, this is not going to be the end of MAGA terrorism.
 This will only be the beginning.”

-All the more reason, then, to crush the GOP at the polls and deny them the aura of legitimacy.
+All the more reason to crush the GOP at the polls and deny them the aura of legitimacy.
 Then Cheney can go about founding and growing a party that is sane, responsible and pro-democratic.

 Read more: